1976 Peach Bowl

-The second half consisted of numerous turnovers from North Carolina starting in the third quarter with UNC quarterback Matt Kupec fumbling at the their own 21; Kentucky's James Ramey recovered.
+The second half consisted of numerous turnovers from North Carolina starting in the third quarter with UNC quarterback Matt Kupec fumbling at their own 21; Kentucky's James Ramey recovered.
 Seven plays later Kentucky running back Rod Stewart took it in for his first out of three touchdowns from a yard out.
 John Pierce's PAT gave Kentucky a 7–0 lead.

 Starting out the fourth quarter, Kentucky drove 57 yards in 9 plays and with Stewart scoring his second touchdown on an easy 13-yard TD run.
 Pierce's PAT put the Wildcats up 14–0 with much of the 4th quarter still left to play.

 North Carolina was still unable to answer all throughout the 4th.
 The wildcats defense shut them out and forcing a total of 5 turnovers at the end the game.
 Kentucky's last scoring drive consisted a very short drive and ended in another Rod Stewart touchdown from 3 yards out on 4th down.
 After Pierce's third and final PAT made it Kentucky 21, North Carolina 0.

 Kentucky's defense was not the part of the team that dominated.
 Kentucky's offense also out gained North Carolinas offense 334 total yards to North Carolina's 108 total yards.

 Rod Stewarts 104 rushing yards on only 19 carries earned him game MVP along with tying a peach bowl record for most touchdowns(3).
 Rod Stewart finished the season with a total of 711 rushing yards on 146 carries making it his best season out of his college career and would later get drafted to the nil in 1979 to the Buffalo Bills.
 Kentucky linebacker Mike Martin was also named the game's defensive MVP.